groveale/viva-connections-ace-bootcamp/Labs/Session 2/Lab 3 - Create an ACE.md

 ## Task 0 - Install Viva Connections Toolkit (if not installed already)

+we may need to install vscode - https://code.visualstudio.com/download

 1. Navigate to the Viva Connections Toolkit [download link](https://marketplace.visualstudio.com/items?itemName=m365pnp.viva-connections-toolkit)
 2. Click the **Install** button, this will open the extension in your VSCode app
 3. Click **Install** again, wait for the extension to complete installion.